Some rules for visitors

 Works which are on temporary loan to other institution for exhibitions, temporarily absent due to maintenance or restoration interventions, or for other reasons, may be consulted here.

 Backpacks, bags, umbrellas and other large objects must be stored in the cloakroom prior to entry.
 Storage is free.
-Some museums envisage a metal detector inspection.
+Visitors are subject to metal detector inspection in some museums.

 All visitors must comply with the common rules of good manners.
 In general, no behaviour which may compromise the safety of the works or of other visitors is allowed.
 The general indications given in the museum signs and indicated by the museum staff must be observed.
 Voices should be kept moderate.
 Clothing which is appropriate to the formal setting of the museum is required (for example, visiting the museum in a bathing costume or skimpy clothing is considered inappropriate).
 It is forbidden to walk barefoot or bare-chested in the museum.